etran04/FollowMeAudio/README.md

 Currently functionality:
 - Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.
 - When 'Far', volume of associated speaker will drop to 0.
-- Implemented a linear regression algorithm.
-Current taking a set of k data points to calculate a more accurate rssi value to base the new volume off of.
-Polls for one second after, creating a new best fit line to approximate the next volume level.

 HOW TO USE
 ----------